gmarik/MHAboutView/Readme.md

 About MHAboutView
 ================

-[MHAboutView] is a generic, reusable about view for your iOS app.
+[MHAboutView] is a generic, reusable "About view" for your iOS app.

 Features
 ------------